How to get to the Mara Triangle

 The best routes depend on where you will be staying:

-- If you are staying outside of the park (Kichwa Tembo, Batleur Camp, Olonana Camp, Kilima Camp, Mara Siria, Mara West, Mpata), the Aitong route is fastest.
+If you are staying outside of the park (Angama, Kichwa Tembo, Bateleur Camp, Olonana Camp, Kilima Camp, Mara Siria, Mara West, Mpata), the Aitong route is fastest.

 Vehicle Entry Fees

 Vehicle fees are valid for 24 hours and permit unlimited exits and re-entries in the Mara Triangle.
 Vehicles passing through the Mara Triangle to another destination are permitted two hours for transit before fees apply.
 It will take a little over one hour to drive from Oloololo Gate to Purungat Bridge Gate on the main road, at 50 km/hr.

 What kind of vehicle is suited for driving to the Mara?

 Any 4x4 vehicle is suited.
 Ensure that your vehicle has four-wheel drive.

 If I have a camping vehicle, can I park and stay anywhere inside the park?